Admit it, you really want a soda—and this startup will woo you with guilt-free flavors

-At what point in your life did you have the realization that so much of the food you really, truly love is just terrible for you?
+At what point in your life did you realize that so much of the food you really, truly love is just terrible for you?

-As kids, treats are currency.
+For kids, treats are currency.
 Finish your dinner to get dessert.
-Stop kicking the back of the driver’s seat and maybe (maybe), we’ll still stop for ice cream.
+Stop kicking the back of the driver’s seat and maybe (maybe) we’ll still stop for ice cream.

 In adolescence and young adulthood, it’s apartments piled with pizza and take-out boxes and Big Gulps for breakfast.
 What’s more comforting than a McDonald’s burger and fries when Michael Jordan himself is telling you just how great it is?

-As you get older, though, things like fat, sodium and caloric content are no longer a foreign language.
+As you get older, though, things such as fat, sodium, and caloric content are no longer a foreign language.
 Super Size Me puts the dark side of that gastro-nostalgia into frame.
 Your eyes no longer scour the cereal aisle for the technicolor, instead focusing on the browns and beige.
 Now all these one-time totems of junk food joy have become symbols of guilt (and maybe worse), and we’re constantly on the look out for alternatives that deliver taste without all the unhealthy baggage.

 A new soda startup is hoping that it’s cracked the code that will give you all the joy and flavor of sugar water, without any of the guilt or by calling itself something else like “flavored seltzer water.”
 The United Sodas of America is a New York-based company, launching with 12 unique flavors that span the spectrum of color and taste.
 Cherry Pop, White Coconut, Sour Blueberry, Young Mango, Strawberry Basil, Gingery Ale, and more—all with 30 calories, organic sweeteners, and no artificial flavors.